webmatrixxxl/EPAM-Junior-courses/css-preprocessors/README.md

 # Homework

 Part 1:
-  - Look cearfuly at the project code - selectors naming, nesting, reusage, @mixins, @content, if.
+  - Look cearfuly at the project code - **selectors naming, nesting, reusage, @mixins, @content, if, variables**
   - Figure out how the things work and if you don't get something write your questions and we will discuse them

 Part 2: